kapteyn-astro/kapteyn/SPHINX/allsky.rst

 an all-sky plot with module :mod:`maputils`.
 For this purpose we created for each figure the minimal required FITS headers.
 Header and other code is listed below the examples.
-Click on the hires link to get a plot which shows more details.
+In the HTML documentation, click on the hires link to get a plot which shows more details.
 With the information in this document, it should be easy to compose a Python program that creates just a single plot which then can be enhanced to fit your needs.